English program team

 Education: university

-My name is Kateřina Váchalová, and I am a student of special education.
-Working with children fulfills me; I enjoy discovering their uniqueness and finding ways to support them in what they enjoy and excel at.
+“My name is Kateřina Váchalová, and I studied special education.
+Working with children fulfills me.
+I enjoy discovering their uniqueness and finding ways to support them in what they enjoy and excel at.
 I believe that an individualized approach to each child is the key to helping them feel accepted and enabling them to fully develop their potential.
 In my free time, I enjoy relaxing with a good book or spending time in nature, where I find peace and inspiration.
 Children teach me to see the world through their eyes and to appreciate the joy in little things – this motivates me not only in my work but also in my personal life.

 Monika Blahošová